Block Storage

 File storage

 File storage utilizes a graded system and is generally more user-friendly than block storage.
-The process of retrieving files in a file storage system is as simple as accessing the user-interface and searching based on the name of the file, URL, or its location within a folder.
+The process of retrieving files in a file storage system is as simple as accessing the user interface and searching based on the name of the file, URL, or its location within a folder.
 With block storage, the SAN needs to piece together the blocks of data to retrieve the file.

 Block storage

 Block storage offers great flexibility and high performance.
 This sets the system apart from file storage systems.
-However, block storage is the most expensive and workload-heavy storage system.

 Object storage

 Object storage is the most scalable and affordable storage option.
 Object storage systems can also be the most reliable and efficient of the three data storage types.
 However, in an object storage system, it is impossible to make edits to a file.
-Files must be completely rewritten if any changes need to be made, whereas file storage allows constant edits and updates.
+Files must be completely rewritten if any changes need to be made, whereas file storage allows continuous edits and updates.

 Block storage use cases